roy-pstr/fastapi-serverless-aws-backend-service/README.md

 ## Features
 - Built with FastAPI, a modern, fast, and easy-to-use web framework for building APIs with Python
 - Uses AWS Lambda, ECR and API Gateway to deploy the serverless backend
+- Easy to deploy with the serverless framework

+## Future Features
+- Support in API versions
+- Support in caching using FastAPI_Cache
 - Automatic HTTPS with AWS Certificate Manager
 - Basic authentication and authorization with Auth0
-- Easy to deploy with the serverless framework
 - Automated testing and deployment with GitHub Actions
 - Code quality ensured with static analysis tools Black, Mypy, and Pylint